xl0/lovely-docs/doc_db/sveltejs_sveltekit/best_practices/accessibility/digest.md

 ## Route announcements

-SvelteKit uses client-side routing, so page navigations don't trigger full reloads.
-To compensate, SvelteKit injects a live region that announces the new page title to screen readers after navigation.
-Every page must have a unique, descriptive `<title>` in a `<svelte:head>` block:
+SvelteKit uses client-side routing, which doesn't trigger full page reloads.
+To compensate for the loss of automatic screen reader announcements, SvelteKit injects a live region that announces the new page name after navigation by reading the `<title>` element.

+Every page should have a unique, descriptive title:

 ```svelte
 <svelte:head>